-The final pensionable pay figure, calculated under the rules of the 2008 Scheme, for those members who were in the Scheme on 31 March 2014, and for members who joined the L G P S after 31 March 2014 and transferred final salary pension benefits from another public service pension scheme into the L G P S (see section 16 for more information)
+The final pensionable pay figure, calculated under the rules of the 2008 Scheme, for those members who were in the Scheme on or before 31 March 2014, and for members who joined the L G P S after 31 March 2014 and transferred final salary pension benefits from another public service pension scheme into the L G P S (see section 16 for more information).

-Any changes in contractual hours or contractual weeks / days per year, or any service breaks, for those members who were in the Scheme on 31 March 2014 which have not already been notified to the L G P S administering authority (see section 16 for more information)
+Any changes in contractual hours or contractual weeks / days per year, or any service breaks, for those members who were in the Scheme on 31 March 2014 which have not already been notified to the L G P S administering authority (see section 16 for more information).

-Whether, For voluntary (non-flexible) retirements on or after age 55 and before age 60, the employer agrees under their discretions policy to switch on the 85-year rule protection (for retirees who were members of the L G P S on 30 September 2006)
+For voluntary (non-flexible) retirements on or after age 55 and before age 60, whether the employer agrees under their discretions policy to switch on the 85-year rule protection (for retirees who were members of the L G P S on 30 September 2006).

-Whether, For voluntary and flexible retirements, any actuarial reductions are to be waived in accordance with the employer’s discretions policy.
+For voluntary and flexible retirements, whether any actuarial reductions are to be waived in accordance with the employer’s discretions policy.

 14. Retirements

-When a Scheme member retires the employer must provide the L G P S administering authority with the information set out in section 13.
+When a Scheme member retires, the employer must provide the L G P S administering authority with the information set out in section 13.

 A Scheme member can elect to take payment of their pension benefits from age 55 on termination of their employment.
 The Scheme member does not require employer consent and should have been provided with an estimate of any reduction to their pension before making such an election.

-Please note that The 85-year rule protections for those Scheme members subject to the 85-year rule continue to apply automatically to members' benefits from both the pre and post 2014 membership if the member takes their benefits at or after age 60.
-To have 85-year rule protections, a member must have been a member of the L G P S before 1 October 2006.
+The 85-year rule protections for those Scheme members subject to the 85-year rule continue to apply automatically to members' 2008 Scheme and 2014 Scheme benefits if the member takes their benefits at or after age 60.
+To have 85-year rule protections, a member must have joined the L G P S before 1 October 2006.

-The 85-year rule does not, however, automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60.
-The employer can, subject to their discretions policy, agree to apply the 85-year rule.
-If the employer does apply the 85-year rule, the employer would have to meet any strain on fund cost (as under the 2008 Scheme).
-If the employer does not apply the 85-year rule, the Scheme member would meet any strain on fund cost via an actuarial reduction applied to their pension.
+The 85-year rule does not automatically apply if the employee decides to take their benefits voluntarily on or after age 55 and before age 60.
+The employer can agree to apply the 85-year rule, subject to their discretions policy.
+If the employer does apply the 85-year rule, the employer would have to meet any strain on fund cost.
+If the employer does not apply the 85-year rule, the Scheme member would meet any strain on fund cost by receiving a reduced pension.

-In the case of a voluntary retirement before Normal Pension Age the employer has the discretion, if their discretions policy so permits, to waive in whole or in part (at cost to the employer) any actuarial reduction that would otherwise apply.
+In the case of a voluntary retirement before Normal Pension Age, the employer has the discretion to waive in whole or in part any actuarial reduction that would otherwise apply, if their discretions policy so permits.
+The employer would meet the cost by making a strain on fund payment to the administering authority.

 Normal Pension Age in the 2014 Scheme is the employee’s State Pension Age (with a minimum of age 65).
-The Normal Pension Age for benefits accrued before 1 April 2014 will remain as it is in the 2008 Scheme, but those benefits cannot be taken earlier than the post 31 March 2014 benefits, other than on flexible retirement.
+The Normal Pension Age for benefits accrued before 1 April 2014 will remain age 65 for most members.
+A member cannot take their 2008 Scheme benefits earlier than the 2014 Scheme benefits, other than on flexible retirement.

 The ill health retirement (from any age), flexible retirement (from age 55, subject to their employer’s discretions policy) and redundancy / efficiency retirement (from age 55) provisions continue.

-Important: under the 2014 Scheme, a member requires to years’ membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.
+Important: under the 2014 Scheme, a member requires two years’ membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.

-Sample ill health medical certificates are available from the guides and sample documents page of www.lgpsregs.org.
+Sample ill health medical certificates are available from the Administrator guides and documents page of www.lgpsregs.org.